unixunion/deblox-deployer/README.md

 ## Dependancies
 * Vertx.IO 2.1RC3
 * VERTX_HOME set to where you unzipped vertx.io eg: /opt/vertx

+You will want to add the VERTX_HOME/libs path to your project classpath in IntelliJ or similar.

 ## Building
 deblox.Deployer is built with gradle. see gradlew tasks